The Retrofit on Change of Service Program has been in place since 2004 and complements California Senate Bill 407.

 - If the DWP does not already have a certificate on file, a notification letter and certificate will be mailed to you.

 - All plumbing fixtures must be inspected to ensure that they are low-flow/flush.
-Detailed instructions are included in the letter or can be found below.
-Requirements, which follow federal standards, have been in place since 1994:
+Detailed instructions are included in the letter.

 - Toilets must have flush volumes of 1.6 Gallons Per Flush (GPF) or less.

-- Faucets must have flow rates of 2.2 gallons per minute or less.
+- Bathroom faucets must have flow rates of 1.2 gallons per minute or less.*

 - If the plumbing fixtures are not already low-flow/flush, all necessary retrofits need to be made within 90 days, and the certificate needs to be filled out, signed by the property owner, and returned to the DWP office.
-Replacement fixtures must follow current California state standards.
+Replacement fixtures must follow current California state standards (including 1.28 GPF toilets).

 - If the plumbing fixtures are already low-flow/flush, the certificate needs to be filled out, signed by the property owner and returned to the DWP office within 90 days.